kalgynirae/csmenlopark/pages/online-services.md

 ## Sunday <time datetime="10:00">10:00 am</time>

+<p class="highlight-box">Note: Meeting info is updated for April 15 and future meetings!</p>

 There are two ways to join the Zoom meeting:

 * You may join from your computer or smartphone: